-- Inclusion within Local Transport Plan projects which are non-specific cycling/ walking schemes but will benefit these users e.g. highway improvements, safer routes to school, accident remedial schemes, smarter choices/ accessibility planning, speed limit reviews and local access transport studies.
-There is a need to ensure that design is suitable for cyclists and pedestrians through documents such as DfT LTN 1/20, Manual for Streets and Nottinghamshire County Council's Cycling Design Guide. - Nottinghamshire County Council Supporting Local Communities Fund up to £50,000 for capital environmental and regeneration schemes, often with an accessibility element involved. - Works secured by planning condition and delivered through Section 278 Agreements. - Sustrans Connect2 Big Lottery Funding to create dedicated, high quality local walking and cycling networks. - Sustrans Links to Schools fund to connect schools and their communities to the National Cycle Network to provide the safe routes that young people need to cycle and walk to school. - Landfill Communities Fund used to provide environmental benefits and to improve the lives of communities living near landfill sites. - Aggregates Levy Sustainability Fund used to reduce the environmental impacts of the extraction of aggregates and to deliver benefits to areas subject to these impacts. - Schools Travel Plan Capital Grants used to deliver travel plan measures/initiatives and associated improvement works. - Coalfields Regeneration Trust is a regional rather than local funding opportunity and would be geographically limited to former coalfield areas. - Partnerships with Public Transport Operators and Local Employers, for example to introduce cycle parking near bus stops and employment areas.
+- · A57, Dunham on Trent signing and lining - B6045 Worksop Road (NE of Briber Road), Blyth interactive speed sign - 5.5.10 Additional funding opportunities for providing infrastructure for further schemes identified for non-motorised users in the district as part of the Transport Study include: - Inclusion within Local Transport Plan projects which are non-specific cycling/ walking schemes but will benefit these users e.g. highway improvements, safer routes to school, accident remedial schemes, smarter choices/ accessibility planning, speed limit reviews and local access transport studies.
+There is a need to ensure that design is suitable for cyclists and pedestrians through documents such as DfT LTN 1/20 and Manual for Streets. - Nottinghamshire County Council Supporting Local Communities Fund up to £50,000 for capital environmental and regeneration schemes, often with an accessibility element involved. - Works secured by planning condition and delivered through Section 278 Agreements. - Sustrans Connect2 Big Lottery Funding to create dedicated, high quality local walking and cycling networks. - Sustrans Links to Schools fund to connect schools and their communities to the National Cycle Network to provide the safe routes that young people need to cycle and walk to school. - Landfill Communities Fund used to provide environmental benefits and to improve the lives of communities living near landfill sites. - Aggregates Levy Sustainability Fund used to reduce the environmental impacts of the extraction of aggregates and to deliver benefits to areas subject to these impacts. - Schools Travel Plan Capital Grants used to deliver travel plan measures/initiatives and associated improvement works. - Coalfields Regeneration Trust is a regional rather than local funding opportunity and would be geographically limited to former coalfield areas.

+Partnerships with Public Transport Operators and Local Employers, for example to introduce cycle parking near bus stops and employment areas.